BlockCarbon/market/whitepaper.md

 **Transaction** -- A record of value transfer between addresses on the blockchain.

+**Transaction Chaining** -- A method allowing spending of unconfirmed transaction outputs in order.

+**Transport Layer Security** -- A cryptographic protocol securing network communications.

+**Travel Rule** -- A regulation requiring collection of counterparty information for virtual asset transfers above certain thresholds.

 **Treasury** -- A portion of network rewards reserved for future development and sustainability.

+**Tricameralism** -- A governance system with three legislative or decision-making chambers.

+**Trilemma** -- The blockchain challenge of simultaneously achieving scalability, security, and decentralization.

 **Typescript** is a strongly typed programming language that builds on JavaScript, providing safer smart contract tooling at scale that is very popular across web3 development.

+**ulimit** -- A Linux command controlling user resource allocation.

+**Universal composability** -- A framework for analyzing cryptographic protocol security under composition.

 **UTXO (Unspent Transaction Output)** -- The output of a transaction that can be used as input in a new transaction.

+**Validation context** -- Data summarizing a transaction being validated and its current input.

 **Validator script** -- Code determining conditions for spending transaction outputs in the Extended UTXO model.

 **Verification** -- The process of confirming transaction or block validity according to network rules.

+**Verified Carbon Standard** -- A standard for carbon offset projects overseen by Verra.

 **Voltaire** -- The governance phase of Cardano development, introducing voting and treasury systems.

+**Voluntary Carbon Markets Integrity Initiative** -- An organization developing guidance for carbon market participants.

 **Wallet** -- Software storing private keys and managing cryptocurrency assets.

+**WebSocket** -- A communication protocol enabling full-duplex channels over TCP connections.

 **Web3** -- A vision of a decentralized internet built on blockchain technology.